komistaja/prakticum_node/README.md

-Server built for database access using NodeJS / express.js / express/session and mongoDB
+Server for "prakticum_angular" using NodeJS / express.js / express/session and mongoDB

-Login system still work in progress.
+Login still work in progress.